ZapoVerde/contextSlicer/public/docs/cheatsheet.md

 1. Go to **Context Query Tools** -> **Exclusion Patterns**.
 2. Type a pattern to match your test files, e.g., `**/*.test.ts`.
 3. Generate your pack.
 The exclusion pattern will be applied automatically.

+#### **...change the tool's behavior or add a new Preset button?**

+1. Open the single source of truth for all rules: `/packages/context-slicer-app/public/slicer-config.yaml`.
+2.  **To add a Preset:** Copy an existing preset block under the `presets:` section and edit its `id`, `name`, `summary`, and `patterns`.
+3.  **To change sanitation rules:** Edit the lists under the `sanitation:` section to add a new file type or ignore a new directory.
+4. Restart your development server and refresh the Slicer application to see your changes.